 - 1 Change to the directory location of the TransactionVision installation files (either a DVD device or download directory).
-NOTE: On Solaris, you must instead copy the installation files from the DVD device to a temporary directory on your host's hard drive. - 2 Unzip and untar the packages for your platform; see "Installation Files" on page 59.
+NOTE: On Solaris, you must instead copy the installation files from the DVD device to a temporary directory on your host's hard drive. - 2 Unzip and untar the packages for your platform; see "Installation Files" on page 57.
 For example:

-'''

-gunzip tvalzr<version>sol_sparc.tar.gz

-tar xvf tvalzr<version>sol_sparc.tar
+gunzip tvalzr<version>sol_sparc.tar.gz tar xvf tvalzr<version>sol_sparc.tar

-'''

-- 4 Set the JAVA_HOME variable to a JRE 1.5.x installation directory. - 5 Enter the following command to begin the installation procedure:
+- 4 Set the JAVA_HOME variable to a JDK or JRE installation directory. - 5 Enter the following command to begin the installation procedure: